Quansight/Quansight-website/apps/labs/posts/intel-oneapi-msvc-spin-scipy.md

 <script src="https://asciinema.org/a/fn1JP6ZNPpw6rKh8oAusk34Xr.js" id="asciicast-fn1JP6ZNPpw6rKh8oAusk34Xr" async="true"></script>

+This video shows building SciPy with `dev.py`.

 **SciPy Build Experience with `spin`**

 <script src="https://asciinema.org/a/TdMa1hSSy3MTPnFcYKHvP0pvm.js" id="asciicast-TdMa1hSSy3MTPnFcYKHvP0pvm" async="true"></script>

+This video shows building SciPy with `spin`.

 As you can see there is no difference between the look and feel of `python dev.py build` and `spin build`.
 It works exactly the same.
 However, the issues which were there with `dev.py` are not observed with `spin`.